neow3j/neow3j-docs/docs/neo-n3/dapp_development/interacting_with_a_node.md

 }
 // Get the first execution.
 Usually there is only one execution.
 NeoApplicationLog.Execution execution = response.getApplicationLog().getExecutions().get(0);
-// Check if the execution ended in a Neo VM state FAULT. if (execution.getState().equals(NeoVMStateType.FAULT)) {
+// Check if the execution ended in a NeoVM state FAULT. if (execution.getState().equals(NeoVMStateType.FAULT)) {
     throw new Exception("Invocation failed");
 }